Shepherded Incorporation

 It is not a blending of two church identities.

-If pursued, Shepherded Incorporation would mean that Madison First Baptist’s people and ministries would come under the leadership, doctrine, and mission of The Axis Church—with clear structure and intentional pastoral care.
+Shepherded Incorporation means that Madison First Baptist’s people and ministries would come under the leadership, doctrine, and mission of The Axis Church—with clear structure and intentional pastoral care.

 • Shepherded because people matter more than speed, and change must be approached with patience, humility, and care.